itjimbo/Universal-Installer-and-Updater/README.md

 ### <ins>Adding an Install Policy to Jamf</ins>
-In the steps below, Microsoft Word will be used as an example.
-Only the necessary options will be covered.
+In the steps below, Mozilla Firefox will be used as an example.
 This is an install policy, not an update policy.
-This will only install the app on machines listed in the scope.
+The update policy is covered in the **Adding an Update Policy to Jamf** section below.

 1. In Jamf, navigate to **Computers** > **Policies** > **New**
 2. On the **General** tab, fill in the following: